nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Edit Feature

-**Description**: Edits an existing item in the list.
+**Description**: Edits an existing contact in the list.

 **Test Case 1**:
-1. Identify the index of the contact you want to edit, `X`.
+1. Identify the index of the contact you want to edit, for example, `1`.
-2. Enter `edit X n/New Name`
+2. Enter `edit 1 n/New Name`

 **Expected Result**:
-- Contact at index `X` has a new contact name, `New Name`.
+- Contact at index `1` has a new contact name, `New Name`.

 ### Mark Feature